avanwinkle/synthea/README.md

     },
     "pages": [
         {
-            "display_order": 0,          // The order of tabs/columns/buttons is user-configurable
+            "display_order": 0,          // The order of pages/sections/cues is user-configurable
-            "id": 1,                     // All pages, columns, and buttons should have unique ids "name": "First Tab"
+            "id": 1,                     // All pages, sections, and cues should have unique ids "name": "First Tab"
         }
     ],
-    "columns": [
+    "sections": [
         {
             "display_order": 0,
             "id": 100,